floref/core/README.md

 Defining and running a flow can not be simpler than this. <br>
 A flow is uniquely identified by an **interface method** which is natural since its implementation varies over time. <br>
 The `Flows` class used to define and build flows is generic so the returned flow instance is same type as the interface from the `from` command. <br>
-The DSL has many checks and validations in place so that the defined flow is **always valid**.
+The definition has both compile and runtime checks in place so that the defined flow is **always valid**.

 ## Instructions
 Remember there is only one building block - the method reference (aka flow step) but in order to construct